beljac22/gvsu-cis350/docs/proposal.md

 We are using a Jira board to track our progress using an Agile methodology.
 The Jira board lists tasks pertaining to different portions of the project.
 These portions are given the labels Back-End Development, Front-End Development, or Documentation.
 Another label given would be if the tasks pertain to Development as a whole, GitHub, or Testing.

 As described in other documents, these portions of the project are divided among the different members of the group.
-The development is handled by Horacio (front-end) and Jack (back-end), while the documentation and testing is handled by Hunter.
+Hunter will handle documentation and business analysis, Horacio will handle the front-end development and testing for the back-end, and Jack will handle the back-end development.

 # Estimated Timeline

-(Figure out what your major milestones for this project will be, including how long you anticipate it _may_ take to reach that point)
+* Design and Development for all major screens (User-Interface) - [Beginning of September - Middle/End of October]
+* Database Creation (Back-End) - [Beginning of September - Beginning of October]
+* Command-Line Interface (Back-End) - [Beginning of September - Beginning of October]
+* API calls for several targets: Account Creation, Login Authentication (Back-End)
+* API calls Continued: Rating and Review calls to send to database and receive from database - [Beginning of November - End of November]
+* User ability to create and submit ratings and reviews (Front + Back) - [Beginning of November - End of November]
+* Reviews and Average Ratings properly display (Front End) [Beginnning of November - End of November]

 # Anticipated Problems

-(Describe any problems you foresee that you will need to overcome)

-Remember this is a living document is expected to be changed as you make progress on your project.
+* Communication issues
+* Learning Frameworks and Languages that we are not familiar with
+* Integration between Front and Back End